 Unfortunately, much of what’s out there for discussion is based on qualitative extrapolations from datasets that don’t have anything to do with human mobility.
 In other words, it’s unreliable.

 The number of hits Zillow gets, or the number of houses up for sale in a given area, is not a reliable sign of human migration.
 It may just mean that people are listing their houses to see what they can get.
 People could also just be researching an area, comparing it to a half-dozen other cities.
 Do those simple searches indicate human migration as well?
 Of course not.

-Changing one’s location details on LinkedIn also does not constitute proof of migration, just proof that someone updated their profile.
+Changing one’s location details on LinkedIn also does not constitute proof of migration, it just shows that someone updated their profile.
 I’ve also heard people referring to lines outside of U-Haul in certain cities as an indicator of migration.
-This is not proof that people are migrating, just that people may be moving, and they do that all the time.
+This is not proof that people are migrating to different cities, just that people may be moving, and they do that all the time.

-So, while these various observations are convenient vanity metrics, they don’t really tell us how many people are migrating place-to-place.
-Simply stated: There is no way to mitigate a hard knowledge gap through soft vanity metrics.
+So, while these observations are convenient vanity metrics, they don’t really tell us how many people are migrating place-to-place.
+Simply stated: there is no way to mitigate a hard knowledge gap through soft vanity metrics.

 Vanity metrics also tell us nothing about who the people migrating are, let alone what their loss or gain may mean for a given city, neighborhood, commercial office tower, brand, or local store.
 Big location datasets that are synthesized, standardized and hardened over time can tell us those things.

 When we use location data from smartphones in concert with vanity metrics, reasonable new explanations for seemingly migratory behaviors quickly arise -- there’s no on-site visit or move to accompany that real estate search, or the ‘migration’ is actually a trip of indeterminate length to the cabin in order to escape a more densely-populated city dwelling.